 What’s the Future of Dynamic Allocation for Publishers?

-Dynamic allocation has already started to evolve with the arrival of “Enhanced Dynamic Allocation” in DFP.
+The dynamic allocation has already started to evolve with the arrival of “Enhanced Dynamic Allocation” in DFP.
 Enhanced dynamic allocation breaks through the previous mold to enable dynamic allocation with AdX and DFP to be open for standard-level and CPM based direct sales inventory.
-In other words, publishers’ guaranteed campaigns will also be competing with AdX in dynamic allocation in order to drive publisher’s direct campaign prices even higher.
+In other words, publishers’ guaranteed campaigns will also be competing with AdX in dynamic allocation in order to drive the publisher’s direct campaign prices even higher.

 Publishers can enable this strategy in full confidence and in an automatic way without making major changes or worrying that guaranteed campaigns won’t deliver.
 Publishers do not have to set CPM prices for standard inventory if they do not currently do so because DFP will still calculate a CPM price based on an evaluation of what the inventory is worth.